 - OPT Reporting Requirements

-- While on POST-OPT, students are responsible for reporting their U.S. address, company name and address, and any periods of unemployment every six months to IESC.
-Please click on this link to report your personal and OPT employer information: http://studentvoice.com/csun/optempreportingform16 Your information will be updated automatically.
+Post OPT students are responsible for reporting their U.S. address, employment details, company name and address to the SEVP Portal once your OPT is Approved.
+While on OPT, the student must report any changes in the student's address and employment information to the SEVP Portal within 10 days of the change(s).
+Failure to do so may affect your OPT status.
+Your information will be updated automatically.
 Also, please email a copy of your Employment Authorization Document (EAD) to email@example.com.
 Please include your full name and CSUN ID number in the subject line.
-Warning!
-SEVIS records of students who fail to report their information within the required time will be automatically terminated.

 - 90 Days Unemployment Rule

-- The I-20 shows the program completion date on page 1, section 5 (expiration/program end date).
+- The I-20 shows the program completion date on page 1, section "Program of Study" (program end date).
 IESC will adjust the date to the program completion date when appropriate.

 - Students who's OPT application is pending and fail to complete their program requirements as planned MUST contact their FSA to change the program completion date on the I-20.